 NOT Recommended for stations:

-For our STEM night, we had a mix of engineering design challenges, science experiments, math activities, programming / robotics games, and team-building challenges.
-Below is a sample of our activities, but you can get the full guide here.
+For our STEM night, we had a mix of engineering design challenges, science experiments, math activities, programming and robotics games, and team-building challenges.
+Below is the list of our selection of STEM stations, but we did all the work for you with station instructions, posters, and family handouts with our all-inclusive STEM Night kit here.

 Step 3: Logistics

 STEM Family Nights will vary depending on school culture and family engagement.
-In general, a STEM Night should not exceed more than 2 hours and is recommended to be an open event for all students and families.
-You should consider the following:
+In general, a STEM Night should not exceed more than 2 hours.
+Consider the following:

 For space, we considered various options at each school.
 We decided to spread the stations across the cafeteria plus a few classrooms or library.
 Below is the Straw Rockets station in the cafeteria.
 The signs were targets for the students to aim at with their rockets.

 I highly recommend the use of a STEM Passport for your night.
 Participants receive the passport at the start of the night and get stamps for each completed activity.
-Stamps allowed students to get kettle corn or slushies, and this was a great way to keep students focused and engaged.
+Passports can be redeemed for a treat or later for extra credit.
+Plus, the passport can act as a map or menu of the available activities.
 Our STEM Family Night Planning Guide includes an editable version of this passport.
-Teachers collected these passports to provide extra credit.

 Best of luck on your STEM Family Night!